Platte Township, Andrew County, Missouri

 Township in Andrew County, Missouri, U.S.

 Platte Township is a township in Andrew County, Missouri, United States.
 At the 2020 census, its population was 403.

 Platte Township was established in 1846, and named after the Platte River.

 Geography

 Platte Township covers an area of 57.07 sqmi and contains one incorporated settlement, Rea.
+Three unincorporated villages: Cawood, Empire Prairie, and Whitesville were unincorporated settlements also in Platte Township.

+Cawood was located in the northwest of this township and was located along the Chicago Great Western Railway.
+Whitesville persists to today.

 The streams of Clear Creek and Hickory Creek run through this township.

-A village known as Cawood was located in the northwest of this township.

 Transportation

 Platte Township contains two airports: Fairbanks Airport and Hannah Airport.

+The following highways travel through the township: